data-mie/dbt-profiler/README.md

 # dbt-profiler

 `dbt-profiler` implements dbt macros for profiling database relations and creating  `doc` blocks and table schemas (`schema.yml`) containing said profiles.
-A calculated profile contains the following measures for each column in a table:
+A calculated profile contains the following measures for each column in a relation:

 * `column_name`: Name of the column
 * `data_type`: Data type of the column